Overview

 - Certain low income irregular workers; and

-- expatriate employees who pay NI in another country.
+- Expatriate employees who pay NI in another country.

 If you want information on how SSC is calculated, click here.